New York joins California in locking down against the virus

 In Britain, the government asked 65,000 retired nurses and doctors to return to work.
 A convention center and hotels in Madrid were being turned into field hospitals for nearly 10,000 patients.
 France’s military worked to build a makeshift medical center in the hard-hit town of Mulhouse.
 The U.S. readied military hospitals for civilian use, and more than 4,000 National Guard members were deployed in 31 states to help distribute food, scrub down surfaces and help in other ways.

-The Trump administration warned Americans abroad to return home or risk spending an “indefinite” period away and said cross-border travel would be sharply curtailed, but said trade would not be affected.
-And the income tax filing deadline was moved from April 15 to July 15.
+Trump also announced the closing of the Mexican border to most travel but not trade.
+That brings it in line with the restrictions on the Canadian border earlier this week.
+The income tax filing deadline was also moved from April 15 to July 15.

-“We’re about to enter into a new way of living here in Los Angeles,” Mayor Eric Garcetti said as California went into lockdown, with people told to venture outside only for essential jobs or errands and some exercise.
+“We’re about to enter into a new way of living here in Los Angeles,” Mayor Eric Garcetti said as California went into lockdown.
 “What we do and how we do it and if we get this right will determine how long this crisis lasts.”

 Scott Sorensen, who was walking his boxer, Chewie, said he is limiting how much attention he pays to the news so that he is not overwhelmed.